Home Care Coordinator RN

 - Aides and instructs family and other caregivers in care and safety of participants in their homes.

 - The Registered Nurse - Home Health develops working relationships with Home Care Aides and treats them with dignity and respect, and responds to their concerns in a timely manner.

 - The Registered Nurse - Home Health attends team meetings, Home Care meetings, family conferences, and other meetings as required by the site or the Agency.

 - All other reasonably related jobs as assigned.

 - Participates in continuing education classes and any required staff and training meetings.
 Maintains professional affiliations and any required certifications.

 - Available for on-call response if needed to respond to emergency concerns.

-- Documents all participant and family contact accurately and on time in the participant medical record.
+- The Registered Nurse - Home Health documents all participant and family contact accurately and on time in the participant medical record.